jasonyingling/reading-time-wp/readme.txt

 On initial installation your reading time should be showing where the_content is called in your template.
 If it is not, navigate to the Reading Time WP settings menu in the WP Dashboard Settings menu and make sure the "Insert Reading Time before content" option is checked.

+= Great, but how do I control the post types, like pages and custom post types, the reading times shows on? =

+Just navigate to the Reading Time WP settings page and select which post types you want your Reading Times to display on.
+Reading Time WP defaults to posts and pages.

-= But I want to insert reading time wherever I want.
+= But I want more individual control to insert reading time only on specific posts.
 How can I do that? =

 Easy, turn off the "Insert Reading Time before content" option form the Reading Time settings within your WP Dashboard's settings.
 Then use the Reading Time WP shortcode [rt_reading_time label="Reading Time:" postfix="minutes"].
 Best of all the label and postfix parameters are optional.